Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

-#### Tests User Story
+#### User Story
 + I want an easy-to-make recipe. <!-- Testing Browse Button for Lazy Favorites Recipes -->

 #### Expectation(s):
 1. All recipes with the lazy favorite boolean tag are returned.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. The page content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easy to read.

 #### Assumption(s):
 1. Tester knows all recipes tagged as lazy favorite.